Falls Church High School: Location

 Prior to 1967, the school was located at Hillwood Avenue and Cherry Street in Falls Church, Virginia.
 Construction began in 1944 during WWII and was completed in 1945.
 It then moved to its current location at 7521 Jaguar Trail, Falls Church, Virginia 22042.
 It is located off Arlington Boulevard, near Kingsley Commons - formerly Jefferson Village Apartments, and Graham Road Shopping Center (the extreme parcel of the historic Falls Church Airpark).

 Test scores

 Falls Church High School is fully accredited based on its Virginia Standards of Learning test performance.
 The school was listed as the 603rd best high school in America by U.S. News & World Report in 2013.

+A decade later, for the 2023-2024 national ranking conducted by U.S. News, the school ranked 5,441 and 117 across all Virginia high schools.

 Recent history

 On December 5, 2006, Falls Church High School was named a National Demonstration Site for the elective class Advancement Via Individual Determination (AVID).
 Falls Church is one of fifteen schools in Fairfax County that have a full four-year AVID program.

 With the start of the 2010–2011 school year, Falls Church gained some of Annandale High School's population as the result of the Annandale Border Control Force (ABCF) and their actions.